heykayla/my-writing/how-tos/how-to-create-and-push-files-to-a-remote-repo-tutorial.md

 1. See your current local path on your computer by running the `pwd` command.
 2. Run `ls` to see your cloned repository listed.
-3. To go open your cloned repository, run `cd` followed by the name of the cloned repository.
+3. To open your cloned repository, run `cd` followed by the name of the cloned repository.

 ```
 >:$ cd <cloned_repo_name>